TanisJam/jamstarter/README.md

 - 🎨 Select from different templates for various types of projects.
 - 📦 Option to add extra files based on the selected template.
+- 🧩 Optional to generate boilerplate for react components.

 ## Available Templates